Part IX

 This cave metaphor finds strong resonance in contemporary neuroscience.
 Our lived experience is not a direct, unfiltered interface with an “external” world.
 It is an active model constructed by brain and nervous system.

 This does not mean reality is arbitrary or private.
-The cave is subjective, but it is constrained by gravity, biology, and consequence.
-It is also constrained by other nervous systems.
-When your model is wrong, the world pushes back.
-When your story harms, impact returns through relationship.
+Subjectivity is constrained by gravity, biology, consequence, and other caves—other nervous systems.

 Sensory Input and Internal Construction